-- The originating application states that the applicants were employed by the defendant company as lorry drivers and that they carried out their work in the territory of the European Community.
-The individual employment contracts which they had concluded with the defendant stated: 'The provisions of this individual employment contract are supplemented by the provisions of Law No 53/2000 establishing the Labour Code and of the collective labour agreement applicable at unit/sectoral level' and that 'Disputes relating to the conclusion, performance, amendment, suspension or termination of this individual employment contract shall be resolved by the court having jurisdiction ratione materiae and ratione loci, in accordance with the law'. - As regards the applicants' place of work, the contracts stipulated that 'Work shall be carried out at the (section/workshop/office/service/department) of the garage of the registered office/place of business/other organised place of work in the municipality of Oradea [Romania] and in accordance with delegations/postings to the offices or places of business of customers, of current and future suppliers, at any location in the country and abroad as may be requested, including the vehicle which the employee uses in the performance of his duties, and in any other place in which the employee carries out transport activities.'
+- 1 The originating application states that TD, a member of the applicant trade union, was employed by the defendant company as a lorry driver and that he carried out his work in the territory of the European Community.
+The individual employment contract which he had concluded with the defendant stated: 'The provisions of this individual employment contract are supplemented by the provisions of Law No 53/2000 establishing the Labour Code and of the collective labour agreement applicable at unit/sectoral level' and that 'Disputes relating to the conclusion, performance, amendment, suspension or termination of this individual employment contract shall be resolved by the court having jurisdiction ratione materiae and ratione loci, in accordance with the law'. - 2 The individual employment contract did not refer, as regards the place of work of the trade union member, to the exact place in which the work would be carried out. - 3 By application lodged at Tribunalul Mureş (Regional Court, Mureş), an order was sought requiring, in particular, the defendant to pay the trade union member his salary entitlements under Regulation (EC) No 593/2008 (Rome I), that is to say, the difference between the wages he actually received and the minimum wage applicable in Germany in the road transport sector, along with pay in respect of a 'thirteenth' and 'fourteenth' month, which would have been due to him under Regulation (EC) No 593/2008 (Rome I) in conjunction with the minimum wage law in Germany pursuant to the Mindestlohngesetz - MiLoG (Paragraph 1(2)); such sums were, it was claimed, to be indexed at the rate of inflation at the date of payment, and statutory interest paid from the monthly due date of each sum so calculated.

-- The applicants' individual employment contracts were concluded in both Romanian and Italian (with parallel texts on each page). - By application lodged at Tribunalul Mureş (Regional Court, Mureş), the applicants sought an order requiring, in particular, the defendant to pay them their salary entitlements under Regulation (EC) No 593/2008 (Rome I), that is to say, the difference between the wages they actually received and the minimum wage applicable in Italy in the road transport sector, along with pay in respect of a 'thirteenth' and 'fourteenth' month, which would have been due to them under Regulation (EC) No 593/2008 (Rome I) in conjunction with the collective agreement for the logistics, road transport and freight forwarding sector in Italy; such sums were, it was claimed, to be indexed at the rate of inflation at the date of payment, and statutory interest paid from the monthly due date of each sum so calculated (for both applicants).
-In addition, for the applicant EH, payment was sought of the difference between the wages actually received and the minimum wage applicable in Germany under the same regulation, in respect of the period during which he was posted to Germany. - The defendant, SC Gruber Logistics SRL, lodged a defence in which it stated that the applicants were working for the defendant company in lorries registered in Romania and under transport licences issued in accordance with the applicable Romanian legislation, that all their instructions were issued by the company and that their work was organised in Romania. - In those circumstances, at the applicants' request, Tribunalul Mureş (Regional Court, Mureş) decided to refer to the Court of Justice of the European Union questions on the interpretation of Articles 3 and 8 of Regulation No 593/2008.
+- 4 In its defence, the defendant SC Samidani Trans SRL contended that the parties to the individual employment contract had chosen Romanian law as the applicable law and that, therefore, Article 8 of the Rome I Regulation did not apply. - 5 In those circumstances, at the request of the applicant trade union, Tribunalul Mureş (Regional Court, Mureş) decided to refer to the Court of Justice of the European Union questions on the interpretation of Articles 3 and 8 of Regulation No 593/2008.

-Principal arguments of the parties to the main proceedings
+Essential arguments of the parties to the main proceedings

-- In support of their claim, the applicants submit that, although the individual employment contracts were registered in Romania, the country in which they habitually carried out their work in performance of the contracts is Italy and that they are, therefore, entitled to the minimum wage in Italy in the road transport sector, rather than to the minimum wage in Romania, which is what they were paid.
-They also rely on the judgment of the Court of 15 March 2011, Koelzsch (C-29/10, ECLI:EU:C:2011:151). - More specifically, the applicants state that the place from which they carried out their transport tasks and from which they received instructions was Italy, their 'work tools', in this case lorries, were stationed in Italy, the places where the transport was principally carried out and the places where the goods were
+- 6 In support of his claim, TD submits that, although the individual employment contract was registered in Romania, the country in which he habitually carried out his work in performance of the contract is Germany and that he is, therefore, entitled to the minimum wage in Germany, rather than to the minimum wage in Romania, which is what he was paid.
+He also relies on the judgment of the Court of 15 March 2011, Koelzsch (C-29/10, ECLI:EU:C:2011:151). - 7 More specifically, the trade union member states that the place from which he carried out his transport tasks and from which he received instructions was Germany, his 'work tools', in this case lorries, were stationed in Germany, the places where the transport was principally carried out and the places where the goods were unloaded were in Germany and the place to which he returned after completing his tasks was in Germany.